MichaelSDavid/conure-lang/docs/info.md

 write(pair.first + pair.second); // 3
 ```

-Methods and initialization is also supported following a similar to JS with no function keyword prefix, `this` for self-reference, and the constructor this time being `init()`
+Methods and initializers are also supported following a similar to JS with no function keyword prefix, `this` for self-reference, and the constructor this time being `init()`
 ```cs
 class CoffeeMaker {
   init(coffee) {